mitra42/dweb/docs/Storage and Retrieval.rst

 Authentication
 --------------
 * <these are just notes>
 * Authentication describes who can access an object, it needs to build on Encryption and signing.

 Comparisom to IPFS (Draft 3, 3.5.4)
 -----------------------------------
-* IPFS defines the type, not the representation in a "EncryptedObject" or :any:`SignedBlock`,
+* IPFS defines the type, not the representation in a "EncryptedObject" or :any:`SignedBlock` so a little hard to interpret
 * I'm assuming it is represented as a dictionary but it would be good to get exact syntax
+* IPFS allows a single signature on content, we use an array to allow multiple signatures of the same data.

 .. _Addressing: